A Concise Dictionary for Tai Chi Students

 Other Divergences in Meaning

 For example, the famous teacher Zheng Manqing wrote in Taijiquan Tiyong Quanshu (太极拳体用全书), that the secret of Taijiquan is in not using Qi.
-Zheng’s statement is inimical to the teachings of his own latter-day followers!
+Zheng’s statement is inimical to the teachings of his own followers!

 Context is essential.